The pass-through deduction allows qualifying real estate investors to deduct up to 20% of net business earnings from their income taxes.

 Given that you are only eligible for the pass-through deduction if you maintain a watertight log of all rental activity that is carried out, it is imperative that you have a good management system in place.
 Utilizing purpose-built property management software like Landlord Studio will allow you to manage and maintain your rental property portfolio while processing tenant applications and collecting rent.
 Being safe in the knowledge that your portfolio is easily manageable will reduce stress, helping you to comply with IRS regulations.

-Landlord Studio will also enable you to separate your bookkeeping by property, rather than lumping properties together, as is often the case when using general accounting software.
-This makes it an ideal solution for rental property accounting that will help you make the most meeting conditions required for any available deductions.
+Landlord Studio will also enable you to separate your bookkeeping by property, rather than lumping properties together, as is often the case when using general accounting software like Quickbooks for property management.
+This makes Landlord Studio an ideal solution for rental property management and accounting that will help you make the most meeting conditions required for every available deduction.

 To reap the benefits of the pass-through deduction, it is not enough to simply manage a portfolio that produces a property.
 You need to actively participate and show proof of doing so.
 Utilizing the right software will enable you to take full advantage of the 20% deduction, allowing you to grow your portfolio to its fullest potential.